 Adolescent Treatment Services,

 First Step Services’ Adolescent General Outpatient and Intensive Outpatient Program (IOP) for teens includes Monday and Thursday evening IOP groups and a Wednesday night Family & Youth/Multi-Family treatment group.
-The Wednesday group includes both the identified substance user and his/her family, usually parents or guardians, in a multifamily group therapy session.
+The Wednesday group includes both the identified substance user and his/her family in group therapy session.
 The Monday and Thursday night groups are for the teen substance user without the family.
 Both sets of groups focus on substance use and related issues, including peer pressure and the negative effects on parents and siblings.
 Monday and Thursday groups meet from 4:00 PM – 7:00 PM. the Wednesday multi-famiy group meets from 6:00 PM until 8:00 PM.